LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 ### Successful Fork

 ??? abstract "Summary for this Section"
+    summary goes here:

+    To skip the detailed section, click on ADD LINK HERE

 After creating the <span class="notranslate">fork</span>, your screen should be similar to the next graphic - it will say `main` for the branch instead of `dev` because this graphic was prepared before the release of Loop 3.
 You may or may not see the messages you are told to dismiss in the next two bullets.
 No worries if you don't see them.